What are National Insurance credits?

 National Insurance credits are a way of maintaining your National Insurance record when you are not making National Insurance contributions.

-They help to build up 'qualifying years', which which count towards your entitlement for basic state pension, and other benefits.
+They help to build up 'qualifying years', which count towards your entitlement for basic state pension, and other benefits.

 Am I entitled to National Insurance credits?